 Brewers Safely Capture and Reuse Carbon Dioxide

-And carbon dioxide purchase is a recurring line-item expense that eats into craft brewers’ profit margins.
+Carbon dioxide purchases are a recurring expense that reduces craft brewers’ profit margins.

 Capturing and Reusing Carbon Dioxide